The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Discussion

-There is one further piece of evidence we can offer that speaks against a CSF-derived, major-merger driven origin for most poststarbursts: the cluster galaxy correlation function.
-As shown in Paper II (see Figs.\ 4 \& 6, therein) the active and poststarbursts (at least in clusters) have very different spatial distributions.
+One final piece of evidence speaks against a CSF-derived, major-merger driven origin for most poststarbursts: the cluster galaxy correlation function.
+As shown in Paper II (see Figures 4 and 6, therein) the active- and post-starbursts (at least in clusters) have very different spatial distributions.
 Perhaps unsurprisingly, the SBs track CSFs, appearing relatively uniformly over the faces of our clusters, while the PSBs track the PASs, remaining centrally concentrated.
 (Recall the paucity of PSBs in the supercluster sample, above.)
-Therefore, even if we have somehow massively underestimated the number of mergers or all of our merging SBs are in fact on their way to becoming appropriately spheroidal / quiescent (neither of which do we think to be the case) they would still have to rearrange themselves spatially in order to account for all of the PSBs.
+Therefore, even if we have somehow massively underestimated the number of mergers or if all of the merging SBs will in fact become quiescent spheroids (neither of which do we think is true) they would still have to rearrange themselves {\it spatially} in order to account for all of the PSBs.

-To test this, we relax our definition of ``confirmed" major-mergers to include all (mass-complete) SBs with grades $> 0$ and compare the local environments of these galaxies versus those of the PSBs.
+To test this, we relaxed our definition of ``confirmed" major-mergers to include all (mass-complete) SBs with grades $> 0$ and compared the local environments of these galaxies to those of the PSBs.
 (There are too few of these systems to adequately constrain their correlation function.)
-The results -- using the surface density of a galaxy's ten nearest-neighbors to parameterize ``local environment" -- are plotted in Figure 7.\footnote{This analysis for field galaxies reveals no significant difference between the density distributions of any of our spectral types.
-This is likely because the spectroscopic catalogue samples the volume in this environment too sparsely to obtain a meaningful measurement.}
+The results -- using the surface density of a galaxy's ten nearest-neighbors to parameterize ``local environment" -- are plotted in Figure \ref{fig:merge_hist}.\footnote{This analysis for field galaxies reveals no significant difference between the density distributions of any of our spectral types.
+This is likely because the spectroscopic catalog samples the volume in this environment too sparsely to obtain a meaningful measurement.}

+From these histograms we see that (plausibly) merging SBs live in regions with densities similar to those of the rest of the starburst population.
+The PSBs, however, clearly do not.
+Indeed, approximately half of the latter are found at densities where there are no major-merging SBs (though still some non-merging SBs).